 “As a teaching group, we need to stick together, support each other and develop positive approaches to classroom innovation.
-Development is all about trying something new, taking risks and sharing great ideas!
+Development is all about trying something new, taking risks, and sharing great ideas!
 You may even have some fun along the way!“About WAGOLL Teaching

 Nexus Education is “A community enterprise created for sharing ideas“.
-They blog about “best practice and researching the very best products and services all with the aim of improving students’ (and teachers’) school lives“.
+They blog about “best practices and researching the very best products and services all with the aim of improving students’ (and teachers’) school lives“.

 Their aim is “to give teachers a platform, through video blogs and school stories, enabling a community eager to help and inform each other to shape UK education for the better“.

 Whilst they are UK based, a lot of their articles are globally transferable.
 I think they are brilliant at what they do.